There are nine methods in all to fix the blue screen of death error on PC. But you should perform data recovery at first for data security.

 As mentioned before, the virus and malware might infect the master boot record and Windows kernel at a low level to cause system instability, so you can start your PC in safe mode and run the antivirus software for a full system scan.

 An incorrectly installed or outdated driver can lead to a system crash.
-Download and install the latest drivers for your computer’s hardware from the computer manufacturer’s website.
+Download a reliable tool to manage outdated and missing drivers: EaseUS DriverHandy.
+And it can also back up and reinstall drives automatically.
 This may fix BSOD caused by driver problems.

 Microsoft regularly releases patches and service packs for their operating systems that may contain fixes for BSOD error.